clastix/kamaji-etcd/docs/monitoring.md

 ...
 ```

-These metrics can be scraped with Prometheus and used for monitoring and debugging.
+These metrics can be collected by Prometheus and used for both monitoring and debugging purposes.

-## Prometheus
+## Setting up Prometheus

-To start monitoring `kamaji-etcd`, first install a Prometheus stack:
+To begin monitoring `kamaji-etcd`, install the Prometheus stack using Helm:

 ```sh
 helm repo add bitnami https://charts.bitnami.com/bitnami